NarenderReddyKonuganti/airbnb-ml-deploy-fastapi/README.md

 **Step 1: Building the API**

-* Client sends a request to the uvicorn server which interacts with the API to trigger the prediction model.
+* Client sends a request to the server which interacts with the API to trigger the prediction model.
-* The model returns the polarity (spam or ham), and the result is shown to the user in a JSON format.
+* The model returns the outcome (price), and the result is shown to the user.

 **Step 2: Deploying into Docker**